disel-espol/KV-replay/scripts/README.md

 The script has 4 **parameters** to enter.
 The first is the **original trace file** that we want to scale, the second is the **TIF** we want to made, where TIF means trace intensifying factor , these is the number of subtraces generated and merged.
 The third is the **name of the output file** that will be generated

 The fourth is a an optional value that **defines the way in which the script work**.
 These optional parameter works in the same way as the parameter present in the subTracing script.
-That's because the script needs to subtrace first the original trace so to accomplish that using the same process that the subtracing script use.
-The values that these parameter can have: : **sha, md5, tr, onlynumbers and ascii**.
+That's because the script needs to make subtraces starting from the input original trace.To accomplish that it uses the same process that the subtracing script do.
+The values that these parameter can have are: **sha, md5, tr, onlynumbers and ascii**.
 The default value is md5 .

 The output trace will have the **same number of records** as the original, but the records will be in order.
 That means that after a subtrace n record will follow a record part of the subtrace n+1 .
 That until it reachs a record part of the last subtrace, in that case the record that will follow it is some record part of the subtrace 1.
 The timestamps also will be compressed.